 My dissertation is about pragmatist and idealist approaches to resolving the apparent tension between the normativity of intentionality/content and a plausible commitment to naturalism.
-This means I spend a lot of time thinking about Kant, Hegel, Peirce, Dewey, Wittgenstein, Sellars, McDowell, Brandom, and Price, among others.
+This means I spend a lot of time thinking about Kant, Hegel, Peirce, Dewey, C.I.
+Lewis, Wittgenstein, Sellars, McDowell, Brandom, and Price…among others!
 I’ll be posting a dissertation abstract here soon.

 In my two published book reviews, I have focused on the prospects for pragmatist-inspired views in philosophy of language, metaphysics, and epistemology.
 In my review of John Turri and Peter Klein’s edited volume Ad Infinitum: New Essays on Epistemological Infinitism, I argue that the Wittgensteinian-pragmatist epistemological contextualism offered by Michael Williams can plausibly dissolve the problem to which infinitism is a response.
 In my take on Huw Price’s Expressivism, Pragmatism, and Representationalism, I argue that Price’s view, while a potentially promising programme for deflationist-minded pragmatists, may have trouble succeeding on its own terms.
 I presented my more developed thoughts on Price’s project in a presentation at the Canadian Philosophical Association Congress in May 2017, and am currently preparing a manuscript to submit for publication.

 My other research to date has been presented at conferences and colloquia.
 In a paper presented to the conference for the Templeton-funded research project Idealism and the Metaphilosophy of Mind, I argue that some Hegelian ideas can prove useful in enriching “liberal naturalism”, the view (first broached under that name by John McDowell) that the domain of the ‘natural’ should not be limited only to what the natural sciences can investigate and explain on their terms.